ebaauw/homebridge-zp/README.md

 The Sonos terminology needs some getting used to.
 A _zone_ corresponds to a physical room.
-It consists of a single ZonePlayer, two ZonePlayers configured as a stereo pair, or a home theatre setup (e.g. a PlayBar with separate surround speakers).
+It consists of a single zone player, two zone players configured as a stereo pair, or a home theatre setup (e.g. a PlayBar with separate surround speakers).
-Typically, zone setup is static; you would only change it when physically re-arranging your ZonePlayers between rooms.
+Typically, zone setup is static; you would only change it when physically re-arranging your zone players between rooms.
 A _zone group_ is a collection of one or more zones, playing the same music in sync.
 A zone group is controlled by its _coordinator_ zone.
 Typically, groups are dynamic, you add and/or remove zones to/from a group when listening to your music.